skstu/xsmade/3rdparty/curl/tests/FILEFORMAT.md

 - `%NOLISTENPORT` - Port number where no service is listening
 - `%POP36PORT` - IPv6 port number of the POP3 server
 - `%POP3PORT` - Port number of the POP3 server
-- `%POSIX_PWD` - Current directory somewhat MinGW friendly
 - `%PROXYPORT` - Port number of the HTTP proxy
 - `%PWD` - Current directory
+- `%RESOLVE` - server/resolve command
 - `%RTSP6PORT` - IPv6 port number of the RTSP server
 - `%RTSPPORT` - Port number of the RTSP server
 - `%SMBPORT` - Port number of the SMB server